 Lavinia Roberts is a published and award-winning playwright, puppet designer, and educator.
-She has over 30 plays published with Pioneer Drama, Heuer Publishing, Brooklyn Publishers, Big Dog Plays, Applause Books, Smith and Kraus, Plays: The Drama Magazine for Young People, and others.
-Her work has been performed in all 50 states and internationally in Bath, London, Athens, Mumbai, and other cities.
+She has over 50 plays published with Applause Books, Big Dog Plays, Brooklyn Publishers, Heuer Publishing, Plays: The Drama Magazine for Young People, Pioneer Drama, Smith and Kraus, and others.
+Her work has been performed in all 50 states and internationally.

 She was a member of the 2012 Women’s Work Lab at New Perspectives Theatre.

 Her work has been featured in New York City at The Barrow Group Theatre, The Center at West Park, C.O.W Theatre, Emerging Artist Theatre, HERE Arts Center, Galapagos Art Space, The Kraine Theatre, Metropolitan Playhouse, New York University, The Players Theatre, Roy Arias Studios, Theatre for the New City, The Wild Project, and other spaces.

 She has directed her work in New York City at The Sheen Center, The Bushwick Starr, Dixon Place, The Tank, The Brick, and The Secret Theatre.

 She has taught with various arts organizations in New York City including Arts Connection, Project Art, and others.
 Her educational resource book, A Little Drama; Playful Activities for Young Children is published with Redleaf Press.